matter-labs/zksync-lite-docs/docs/api/sdk/rust/tutorial.md

 We are going to transfer `0.5 ETH` to another account.
 The fee will be chosen automatically to be the least possible fee acceptable by the server.

-Note that the SDK may round the transfer or fee down to the closest supported amount because the precision of transfer in zkSync is limited (see docs below).
+Note that the SDK may round the transfer or fee down to the closest supported amount because the precision of transfers in zkSync is limited (see docs below).

 However, you can provide amount and fee values that won't be rounded by zkSync: use the methods `.amount_exact(..)` and `.fee_exact(..)` and ensure that your amount and fee are packable via `zksync::utils::is_token_amount_packable` and `zksync::utils::is_fee_amount_packable`.
 Rounding to the closest packable amount can also be performed manually via the `zksync::utils::closest_packable_token_amount` and `zksync::utils::closest_packable_fee_amount` functions.
-An attempt to send a transaction with either an amount or a fee that aren't packable will result in the transaction being rejected by the server.
+An attempt to send a transaction with either an amount or a fee that isn't packable will result in the transaction being rejected by the server.

 ```rust
 use zksync::utils::{closest_packable_fee_amount, closest_packable_token_amount};